yukun-dong/how-to/Command-and-Response.md

-# Command and Response Bot
+# Command and Response with Bot Command Manu
 A command and response bot is an app that responds to simple commands sent in Teams chat and replies a result in meaningful ways.

 ## How to add command and response